Primary Navigation Mobile

 • How they can protect your engine

-• The best for each job
+• The best for each job and our tips on which to pick

-Written by Aaron Hussain Updated: 5 September 2024
+Written by Aaron Hussain Updated: 2 July 2025

 For example, you can get diesel cleaner additives that help clean the diesel particulate filter (DPF) as well as fuel stabilisers.
 A handy selection of fuel additives will even target several areas of an engine, improving overall health and even increasing performance.
+If driving economically and increasing your MPG is important then some fuel additives are perfect for getting the most miles per pound out of your vehicle.
+It’s certainly a lot easier to use a fuel additive than trying to convert your car to run on cooking oil to save money instead.

 Another good example is E10 fuel (uses at least 10% ethanol) and the danger it poses to older engines.
 Additives can be added into your fuel to ensure the increased ethanol doesn’t eat your engine.
 If your car can run E10, then petrol engine cleaners are also great for ensuring engine longevity.
+It might even be something to consider when deciding whether to buy a petrol or diesel car.

-The best fuel additive at a glance:
+The best fuel additive at a glance

-Best diesel fuel cleaner (Editor’s pick): STP 5-in-1 Diesel Fuel System Cleaner – Buy from Amazon.
+STP 5-in-1 Diesel Fuel System Cleaner

 To make things easier and cover whatever fuel additives you’ll most likely need, we’ve ranked our favourites with different tasks in mind.